qwe324fsf1324ffjgi/CloudSecurity/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change
+For major changes, please open an issue first to discuss what you’d like to change.

 ---